jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     assert True != False

-  and the test passes.
+  the test passes.
 I add a call to assertEqual_

   .. code-block:: python